ArseniiaDamaksina/react-booklist/README.md

 ### Technologies Used

-The Booklist project is built using the following technologies:
+The Booklists project is built using the following technologies:

 - React
 - react-router-dom library